How to Avoid Tooth Stains with Invisalign

 To maximize your cleaning potential when you brush your teeth after eating, consider using an electric toothbrush.
 It’s also important to floss every day to avoid tooth decay and gum disease.
 You should consider supplementing your cleaning with a water flosser and mouthwash as well for an enhanced clean.

 Some of the biggest culprits are dark sauces that are added to meals, like barbecue sauce, soy sauce, ketchup, or sriracha sauce.
 Drinks such as red wine, coffee, and dark sodas are also major sources of staining.
 Essentially, if it could stain your clothes, it can most likely stain your teeth.
-While it’s unrealistic to expect patients to eliminate these foods from their diets altogether, you should limit your intake of them and be sure to clean your teeth after eating or drinking them and before reinserting your aligners.
+While it’s unrealistic to expect patients to eliminate these foods from their diets altogether, you should limit your intake of them and be sure to clean your teeth after eating or drinking them.

 Getting Dental Checkups Helps Avoid Tooth Stains

-In the same way that it’s even more important to clean your teeth while completing Invisalign, it’s also more important to go to the dentist.
+In the same way that it’s even more important to clean your teeth while completing Invisalign and braces, it’s also more important to go to the dentist.
 Getting regular cleanings will help you avoid tooth decay while also keeping your smile bright and stain-free.

 At Milnor Orthodontics, our experts are here to help you achieve a priceless smile.
 Call our office at (970) 230-3187 or visit milnororthodontics.com to learn more.
 We're located at 1103 S. Shields St. in Fort Collins, Colorado.